Owen Miller Player Props: Brewers vs. Mets

 Owen Miller At The Plate

-- Looking at the 61 games he has played this season, he's hit a long ball in four of them (6.6%), and in 1.8% of his trips to the plate.
+- He has gone deep in four games this year (6.5%), homering in 1.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.